EnigmaCurry/Single-JAR-Jython-Example/README.txt

     one-jar-license.txt.
 In order to comply with this license, the license is automatically built into any .jar that this package builds.

+Building the app:

+    You need Apache Ant installed.
+It should be sufficient to just run 'ant' in the same directory as build.xml

+    Ant should create a new jar file called JythonExcelExample.jar which you can then run:

+        java -jar JythonExcelExample.jar

 Building Jython: